akioweh/EducationPerfected/README.md

 ### Extras
 #### Feature-Explanation
   - **Full Speed Auto Answer:**
-    The current speed is the maximum we can acheive so far.
+    The current speed is the maximum achievable so far.
 It will probably not be possible to go faster without a different concept.

   - **Self-Learning/Error Correction:**
     When an error is made (due to bad question/answer parsing, lag, or missing word list), the script handles the popup and extracts the corret answer information to stop making the same mistake again (hopefully).